Dmitry Senyavin: Mediterranean campaigns

 Three years later, Alexander I of Russia, still entertaining grand designs aimed at stalling Napoleon's expansion in the Adriatic, mounted another Mediterranean expedition, with Vice-Admiral Senyavin as commander-in-chief.
 By September 1806, Senyavin reasserted Russian control of the southern Adriatic, disrupted Dubrovnik's sea trade, and was poised to attack Lesina.
 He found a natural ally in the Orthodox prince-bishops of Montenegro, who pledged to support him on land.

 The Russian fleet captured the islands of Curzola and Lissa, while the Austrians were persuaded to surrender Cattaro to them.
 As a result of these operations, the French were prevented from taking hold of the Ionian Islands.
 However, the fruits of Senyavin's activity were thrown away by the tsar who would conclude the Treaty of Tilsit with Napoleon the following year.

 Even before the treaty was negotiated, a new war with Turkey had erupted and Senyavin's squadron was ordered to proceed to the Aegean Sea in order to attack Constantinople.
 He reached the Dardanelles on 24 February 1807 and captured the island of Tenedos in March.
 Using the island as his place d'armes, Senyavin blockaded the Straits and cut off supplies to the Sultan's capital.

-Contrary to his expectations, Sir John Thomas Duckworth, a British admiral who had just lost 600 men to shore battery fire, refused to join his own fleet with Senyavin's and embarked upon an ill-fated expedition to Alexandria.
+Contrary to his expectations, British Admiral Sir John Thomas Duckworth, who had just engaged in the unsuccessful Dardanelles operation, refused to join his own fleet with Senyavin's and embarked upon Alexandria expedition of 1807 instead.
 The Russians were to fight the outnumbering Turks in the Aegean without foreign support.

 Senyavin's blockade of their capital eventually drove the Turks to extremes.
 After food riots broke out, Sultan Selim III was replaced with Mustafa IV, who ordered his fleet to break the blockade.
 The Ottoman ships clashed with Senyavin's squadron in the Battle of the Dardanelles (May 11) and the Battle of Athos (June 16).
 Both engagements were Russian victories, and ensured Russia's ascendancy in the Aegean for the rest of the war.